StackSats Documentation¶

 - Full Data Setup for the canonical BRK dataset

-- Task Hub for task-first workflows
+- Task Hub for task-first workflows (including compare strategies on one window)

 - Troubleshooting for symptom-based links